collective/collective.elections/README.rst

 Autonomous University of Mexico <http://unam.mx>`_, and was later updated by Iván Cervantes to be Plone 3 compatible.

-matem.elections is a new implementation of the system for Plone 4.1 and above using `Dexterity <http://pypi.python.org/pypi/plone.app.dexterity>`_ and a custom workflow.
+collective.elections is a new implementation of the system for Plone 4.1 and above using `Dexterity <http://pypi.python.org/pypi/plone.app.dexterity>`_ and a custom workflow.

 Security requirements
 ---------------------